moldyn/MoSAIC/README.md

 MoSAIC is an unsupervised method for correlation analysis which automatically detects the collective motion in MD simulation data, while simultaneously identifying uncorrelated coordinates as noise.
-Hence it can be used as a feature selection scheme for Markov state modeling or simply to obtain a detailed picture of the key coordinates driving a biomolecular process.
+Hence, it can be used as a feature selection scheme for Markov state modeling or simply to obtain a detailed picture of the key coordinates driving a biomolecular process.
 It is based on the Leiden community detection algorithm which is used to bring a correlation matrix in a block-diagonal form.